Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Adventures in Wildemount - Dangerous Designs.md

 A war criminal is broken out of prison by well-armed kobolds working for a mysterious mastermind who threatens the gnomish city of [[Hupperdook]].
-“Dangerous Designs” is an adventure that takes characters from 1st to 3rd level, and which introduces them to the Western Wynandir region of the continent under the rule of the [[Dwendalian Empire]].
+“Dangerous Designs” is an adventure that takes characters from 1st to 3rd level, and which introduces them to the [[Western Wynandir]] region of the continent under the rule of the [[Dwendalian Empire]].
 This region is geared toward adventures that involve monster hunting, political intrigue, and the war with [[Xhorhas]].

 If your players are using the [[heroic chronicle]] to create their characters (see [chapter 4](https://www.dndbeyond.com/sources/egtw/character-options-subclasses#HeroicChronicle "chapter 4")), they might wish to create characters who grew up in the [[Zemni Fields]] or [[Marrow Valley]], giving them a closer connection to this region and to the [[Dwendalian Empire]].
-For characters not from Western Wynandir, the players should consider what has drawn those characters to [[Hupperdook]].
+For characters not from [[Western Wynandir]], the players should consider what has drawn those characters to [[Hupperdook]].
 Because this adventure ties directly to the [[Kryn Dynasty]]’s conflict with the Dwendalian Empire, you can also ask each player to consider their character’s stance on the war and how the war might tie into their background.

 ## Story Overview